Rae Luckock: Alleged Communist affiliations

 Members of the communist Labor-Progressive Party were involved in the HCA leading it to be labelled a "communist front".
 The CCF had actively purged suspected Communists from its ranks since its founding and Luckock's involvement with the HCA brought her under suspicion and resulting in demands that she choose between leaving the HCA or being expelled from the CCF.
 Luckock chose the HCA and was expelled from the CCF in 1948.
 The party had a resurgence of fortunes in that year's provincial election and regained her riding of Bracondale but with Harry Walters as the new CCF standard-bearer instead of Luckock.

 The HCA joined with other women's groups to form the Congress of Canadian Women in 1950, and Luckock was elected its first president.
 The Congress was involved with the peace movement during the Cold War, and facilitated meetings between people from the Soviet Union and Canadians, by inviting them to visit Canada.

 Banned from US

-Luckock attended conferences of the World Peace Council, including one in the People's Republic of China in 1956.
+Luckock attended conferences of the (World Peace Council), including one in the People's Republic of China in 1956 as well as Copenhagen (1953), and Warsaw, Poland (1950).
 As a result, she was blacklisted, and was once barred from entry into the United States.
 She successfully argued that she should be allowed in.